Revolutionary Ukrainian Party: Split

-In December 1904, the Second Congress of the RUP took place which culminated in a split with Marian Melenevsky, leading the more Marxist members to establishing the Ukrainian Social Democratic Union (Spilka) in January 1905 that later became an autonomous entity of the RSDLP and was instrumental during the Revolution of 1905 in Ukraine.
+In December 1904, the Second Congress of the RUP took place which culminated in a split with Marian Melenevsky, who in January 1905 led the more Marxist members to establish the Ukrainian Social Democratic Union (Spilka), which would later become an autonomous entity of the RSDLP and was instrumental during the Revolution of 1905 in Ukraine before disbanding in 1907.

-In December 1905, the RUP was renamed the Ukrainian Social Democratic Labour Party (USDLP).
+In December 1905, the majority of RUP members voted to rename the party into Ukrainian Social Democratic Labour Party (USDLP).